cvlife

 Let AI Draft It For You

-Writing a tailored cover letter for every application is exhausting.
-CVLife's cover letter generator takes your resume and the job description, then produces a personalized letter in seconds.
+Writing a tailored cover letter for every application is exhausting. cvlife's cover letter generator takes your resume and the job description, then produces a personalized letter in seconds.
 You review it, tweak it, and send — instead of staring at a blank page for an hour.

 Already have a resume ready?
 Check its ATS score first, then generate a matching cover letter.